grvsooryen/json-posts-api/README.md

 # Typicode Posts

-This react app is designed as a task for 18F take home tests.
+This react app is designed as a task for 18F take-home tests.
-The app uses apis from http://jsonplaceholder.typicode.com/ to populate the UI.
-A search functionality is to filter the posts fetched from API.
+The app uses APIs from http://jsonplaceholder.typicode.com/ to populate the UI.
+Search functionality is to filter the posts fetched from API.
-Autocomplete is enabled for the search input using datalist technique.
+Autocomplete is enabled for the search input using the datalist technique.
 Furthermore, pagination is enabled on the site to improve the visibility of all the posts fetched from the API.
+The site has the following features:

+- Pagination of 100 entries
+- Responsive Design
+- Autocomplete for Posts
+- View the individual Article via read more
+- Editing of body and title of posts

 ## Tech Stack
 Following technologies have been used to build up this repository: